 Drug Addiction Recovery and the Moral Treatment of Self and Others

-The idea is to focus on something beside you.
-The act of living with a focus on other people’s needs gets you out of your own head and allows you to build self esteem by making choices that are meaningful to others.
-When you realize that you are valuable to others, you begin to treat yourself and your body more valuably, making you stronger against the temptation of relapse.
+The idea is to focus on something besides yourself.
+The act of living with a focus on other people’s needs gets you out of your head and allows you to build self-esteem by making choices that are meaningful to others.
+When you realize that you are valuable to others, you treat yourself and your body more valuably, making you stronger against relapse.

 For many people, religion is an integral part of their lives.
 It provides a sense of community, teaches moral values, and can be a source of comfort in times of trouble.
 Not surprisingly, religion can also be a helpful tool for recovery from addiction.
 For many people in recovery, the structure and support provided by a religious community can be invaluable.
 Some benefits of using religion for recovery can be:

 - A sense of purpose and meaning

 In addition, religious teachings can provide a moral compass to help individuals stay on the right path.
 Finally, religious rituals such as meditation and prayer can help to reduce stress and promote positive mental health.
 For all these reasons, drug addiction and religion can work together to support a successful recovery.